TabularEditor/TabularEditorDocs/te3/tutorials/data-security/data-security-about.md

 > [!NOTE]
 > To validate data security with impersonation, the below factors must be all true:
-> - The user must have access to the dataset.
 > - The user must be assigned a role.
+> - The user must have read permissions to the dataset.
 > - The user must have __build permissions__ to the dataset.